skrey/yellow-extensions/snippets/multilanguage/README.md

 How to use multiple languages?
 ------------------------------
-Add languages to your snippets: `$yellow->snippet("multilanguage", PAGE)`.
+Add multilanguage to your snippets: `$yellow->snippet("multilanguage", PAGE)`.
-PAGE is optional, it's specifies that you want a link to the translated page.
+PAGE is optional, it's specifies that you want links to the translated page.

 Example
 -------